 - He uses social media even while having a meal or watching a movie.

-It can mean that he feels falling out from the society of his peers.
+It can mean that he feels falling out from society of his peers.
 If you try to separate him from his device, you’ll worsen the situation.
 So, it would be better to consult mental health professionals first before doing anything.
 Remember, you want to be a helping friend to your child, not an enemy.

 Why not just cut off social media from my child?

 Social media is the present and future of our society.
-They are the main way of knowing what is happening around.
+They are the main way of knowing what is happening around them.
 They help to discover the world, and they help to interact with others.
 Social media help young people to collaborate to solve problems they cannot solve on their own.
-And there is no direct impact of social media use on the number of face-to-face interactions, grades, behavior.
+And there is no direct impact of social media use on the number of face-to-face interactions, grades, or behavior.
 It mostly depends on the person.
 If he likes to party, social media will help him to gather friends faster.
 If not, he or she would stay at home regardless of having a cell phone or not.